-Manufacturing processes that involve bonding, coating, sealing, printing, painting, laminating or cleaning need a metric to measure the surface quality of the materials involved.
-Without such a metric it is impossible to predict whether the adhesion process will be successful or if it's on the path to failure.
-Implementing an inspection process that quantitatively evaluates what the state of the material surface is as the it moves through the production process gives manufacturers control over the adhesion process
+Manufacturing processes that involve bonding, coating, sealing, printing, painting, laminating, or cleaning need a metric to measure the surface quality of the materials involved.
+Without such a metric, it is impossible to predict whether the adhesion process will be successful or if it's on the path to failure.
+Implementing an inspection process that quantitatively evaluates the state of the material surface as it moves through the production process gives manufacturers control over the adhesion process

-Every manufacturing process includes places where these variables have and opportunity alter the material surface either intentionally through established steps or unintentionally through unnoticed factors.
+Every manufacturing process includes places where these variables have an opportunity to alter the material surface either intentionally through established steps or unintentionally through unnoticed factors.
 We call these places Critical Control Points.
-Surface quality needs to be quantified, tracked and managed at each of these critical points.
-When a process is in place to do that work then there will be no surprises once it comes time do the final adhesion application.
+Surface quality needs to be quantified, tracked, and managed at each of these critical points.
+When a process is in place to do that work, then there will be no surprises once it comes time to do the final adhesion application.

 Inspect Early, Inspect Often

-A surface quality inspection process can be implemented either before production has begun and a new design is being prepared to scale up to the production floor or once a manufacturing process is in place.
-If possible, it is always preferable to have numeric specifications established before manufacturing in underway so you don't have to backtrack and re-write quality standards.
-This can also prevent rework, recalls and scrap before they become an issue.
+A surface quality inspection process can be implemented either before production has begun and a new design is being prepared to scale up to the production floor, or once a manufacturing process is in place.
+If possible, it is always preferable to have numeric specifications established before manufacturing is underway so you don't have to backtrack and re-write quality standards.
+This can also prevent rework, recalls, and scrap before they become an issue.

 Inspect in Order to Understand

 When a surface quality inspection process is in place, manufacturers get a complete picture of exactly what is being accomplished by the steps they currently have or are planning to have.